Network Geometry: Fractal geometry of network structure

 \section{Fractal geometry of network structure}

 Self-similarity is a characteristic of certain geometric objects, known as fractals~\cite{feder2013fractals}, expressing the invariance of their forms under rescaling.
-From snowflakes and ferns to critical phenomena near phase transitions~\cite{cardy1996scaling,lesne2011scale}, this {\em scale}-{\em free} property is ubiquitous among many natural systems whose scaling factors are typically the length scales defined by the metric space where they are naturally embedded.
+From snowflakes and ferns to turbulent flows~\cite{frisch1995turbulence} or critical phenomena near phase transitions~\cite{cardy1996scaling,lesne2011scale}, this {\em scale}-{\em free} property is ubiquitous among many natural systems, whose scaling factors are typically defined by the distance of the metric space in which they are naturally embedded.

 In the context of complex networks, a similar discovery was made, though referring to the absence of a characteristic number of links $k$ per node rather than a length scale, as described by a fat-tailed degree distribution of the form $P(k)\sim k^{-\gamma}$ as $k\gg1$, with $\gamma\in(2,3)$.
-If, on one side, this scale-free property hinted at the existence of a structural invariance under a suitable length-scale transform, the equally ubiquitous {\em small}-{\em world} property, i.e.\,an average geodesic path $\overline{\ell}$ between nodes growing logarithmically or slower~\cite{cohen2003scale} with the system's size $N$, contextually hindered this possibility -- implying a diverging Hausdorff dimension $d_f$ -- and led to the common belief that networks cannot be self-similar.
-Fortunately, this apparent contradiction proved to be a very prolific problem, whose analysis throughout tools of {\em fractal geometry}~\cite{mandelbrot1982fractal} has yielded many significant insights into the scaling, renormalization and universality of complex networks.
+If, on one side, this scale-free (SF) property hinted at the existence of some degree of structural invariance under a suitable rescaling, the equally ubiquitous {\em small}-{\em world}~\cite{watts1998collective} property, i.e.~an average distance $\overline{\ell}$ between nodes growing logarithmically or slower~\cite{chung2002average,cohen2003scale,dorogovtsev2003metric} with the system's size $N$, contextually hindered this possibility---implying a diverging Hausdorff dimension---and led to the common belief that networks cannot be self-similar.
+Fortunately, this apparent contradiction proved to be a very prolific problem, whose analysis throughout tools of {\em fractal geometry}~\cite{mandelbrot1982fractal} has disclosed many fundamental insights in the hidden symmetries, renormalization and universality classes of complex networks.